mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  List all channels on specified teams.
+  List all public and archived channels on specified teams.
 Archived channels are appended with '(archived)'.

 **Format**